nhanth301/MambaStegaFormer/README.md

-# 🌀 MambaStegaFormer: *Serial Style Transfer with Content Steganography and Hybrid Mamba-Transformer*
+# MambaStegaFormer: A Novel Framework for Serial Style Transfer with Content Preservation

-## 🧠 Introduction
+## Introduction

-`MambaStegaFormer` is a novel deep learning framework designed for **serial style transfer** — applying multiple artistic styles sequentially — while preserving the semantic content of the original image.

-Our method combines:
-- A **Hybrid Mamba-Transformer backbone** for powerful and efficient feature modeling.
+In the evolving domain of computer vision and image processing, style transfer has become a widely adopted technique for reimagining images in various artistic styles.
+Traditional style transfer approaches, however, are constrained to applying a single style per transformation, often resulting in the degradation of an image's semantic content when multiple styles are applied sequentially.
+To overcome this limitation, we present **MambaStegaFormer**, an advanced deep learning framework engineered for **serial style transfer**—the sequential application of multiple artistic styles—while ensuring the preservation of the original image's core semantic content.

+The MambaStegaFormer framework leverages a sophisticated design that integrates two key components:

+- **Hybrid Mamba-Transformer Backbone**: This innovative architecture merges the efficiency of Mamba models with the robust representational capacity of transformer networks.
+By combining these strengths, the backbone delivers powerful and efficient feature modeling, enabling the framework to maintain content fidelity throughout repeated stylizations.
+- **Steganographic Pipeline**: Comprising a U-Net-based Hider and a CNN-based Revealer, this pipeline embeds original content information into the stylized images and subsequently retrieves it.
+This mechanism ensures that the semantic integrity of the image is preserved, even after multiple style applications.

+### Key Features

+- **Serial Style Transfer**: Supports the sequential application of multiple artistic styles, offering greater flexibility in creative image manipulation.
+- **Enhanced Feature Modeling**: Utilizes a hybrid Mamba-Transformer backbone for superior efficiency and accuracy in processing image features.
-- A **steganographic pipeline** (U-Net Hider + CNN Revealer) to encode and recover content information during repeated stylizations.
+- **Content Preservation**: Employs a steganographic approach to encode and recover content information, safeguarding the original image's meaning across transformations.

+MambaStegaFormer represents a significant advancement in style transfer technology, enabling new possibilities for artistic expression and image processing while upholding the integrity of the original content.
+This framework is poised to redefine the boundaries of creative and technical applications in the field.

 ## 🏗️ Model Architecture